 Mental health – good or bad, we all have it.

 By aligning action with awareness, we are promoting a New Normal where people can talk openly about their emotions, as comfortably as they’d talk about last night’s game or the latest TV series.
-Our team is made up of industry leading mental health researchers, BACP accredited psychotherapists, journalists and Mental Health First Aid instructors.
+Our team is made up of industry leading mental health researchers, BACP psychotherapists, journalists and Mental Health First Aid instructors.

 We recycle the economy by reinvesting our profits back into our community, supporting those who have the most need and making therapy available to anyone regardless of circumstances.